 Chances are, your latest Amazon package arrived on your doorstep via delivery van.
 But not every order is delivered this way.
 At Amazon, we’re never satisfied with the status quo and are always looking for innovative ways to improve deliveries.

-With customers around the world who live in a variety of environments—ranging from remote islands to favelas with no formal addresses—our teams must often think of more creative delivery methods.
+With who live in a variety of environments—ranging from remote islands to favelas with no formal addresses—our teams must often think of more creative delivery methods.

 We’re also working to prioritize sustainability and efficiency when transporting your package from our delivery station to your door (we call this final part of the journey the “last mile”).
 In an effort to decarbonize our last-mile fleet, we’ve increased our use of lower-emission options like electric delivery vehicles, e-cargo bikes, and on-foot deliveries.